Layered patterns in reaction-diffusion models with Perona-Malik diffusions: Introduction

-with $Q$ as in \eqref{ex:fluxfunction}, to describe noise reduction and edge detection of digitalized images.
-Ever since it was proposed by Perona and Malik in 1990, the nonlinear forward-backward heat equation \eqref{eq:PME} has attracted the interest of the mathematical community.
-Without claiming to be complete, we list some of the contributions.
-The Cauchy problem associated to \eqref{eq:PME} has been studied in \cite{Gobbi,Kich}, while the existence, regularity, and (non)uniqueness of solutions to \eqref{eq:PME} in a bounded interval with homogeneous Neumann boundary conditions \eqref{eq:Neu} has been investigated in \cite{Kaw-Kut}.
-More recently, in \cite{Guido} it is shown that PME admits a natural regularization by forward-backward diffusions possessing better analytical properties than PME itself.
 Many papers have also been devoted to the study of \eqref{eq:PME} with the presence of reaction and/or convection terms: for instance, we mention \cite{FS-NA} where a Burger's type equation with Perona--Malik diffusion is considered and \cite{CorMalSov}, where the authors study existence of wavefront solutions for a reaction-convection equation with Perona--Malik diffusion.
-Regarding the reaction-diffusion model \eqref{eq:Q-model}, we recall that the corresponding multi-dimensional version was proposed in \cite{CotGer} for edge detection and contrast enhancement in image processing.
-In particular, the authors prove that the mathematical model is well posed and show numerically that the processed image can be observed on the asymptotic state of its solution.
-The same model is studied in \cite{Morfu}, where it is shown that combining the properties of an anisotropic diffusion like the Perona--Malik's with those of bistable reaction terms provides a better processing tool which enables noise filtering, contrast enhancement and edge preserving.
+Regarding the reaction-diffusion model \eqref{eq:Q-model}, we recall that the corresponding multi-dimensional model is studied in \cite{Morfu}, where it is shown that combining the properties of an anisotropic diffusion like the Perona--Malik's with those of bistable reaction terms provides a better processing tool which enables noise filtering, contrast enhancement and edge preserving.

 Up to our knowledge, the long time behavior of phase transition layer solutions to reaction-diffusion models with a nonlinear diffusion of the form $Q(u_x)_x$ has been studied only in the case of the $p$-Laplacian \cite{FPS-DCDS} and mean curvature operators \cite{FPS,FS}.
 Both cases are rather different than \eqref{eq:Q-ass1}-\eqref{eq:Q-ass2}: to highlight the differences, let us expand the term $Q(u_x)_x$ as $Q'(u_x)u_{xx}$ and notice that the derivative of $Q$ plays the role of the diffusion coefficient.
 In the case of the $p$-Laplacian, $Q'$ is singular at $s=0$ for $p\in(1,2)$ and degenerate ($Q'(0)=0$) for $p>2$, while in the cases studied in \cite{FPS,FS} the function $Q$ is explicitly given by